How we test mattresses

 As well as using multiple testers in a lab-based scenario, the Which? overall test score is calculated purely on the measurements and ratings supplied by the lab, meaning there is no room for unconscious bias when giving an overall rating.
 We also buy every double mattress we test, and do not accept free samples for any of our full lab tests, so you can have complete confidence in our recommendations.

 What are Which?
 Best Buys and Don’t Buys?

-The mattresses the impress the most in our lab tests are made Best Buys.
-As of November 2019, any mattress that scores at least 71% is a Best Buy and comes with a firm overall recommendation, although you should still read our reviews to check for any factors that might impact your buying decision.
+The double mattresses that impress the most in our lab tests become Best Buys.
+As of November 2019, any mattress that scores 73% or above is a Best Buy and comes with a solid overall recommendation, although you should still read our reviews to check for any factors that might impact your buying decision.

 Mattresses that score 45% or less are poor in multiple areas and we recommend you avoid them.